-VR: How did you first become interested in clothes, and when did you turn your eyes to classic style?
-Why classics instead of fashion?
+VR: How did you first become interested in clothes, and when did you turn your eyes towards classic clothing?
+Why these instead of fashion pieces?

-VR: How have you gathered your knowledge of this area — from books, in-house training, workshops or somewhere else?
+VR: How have you gathered your knowledge of apparel – from books, in-house training, workshops or somewhere else?

 VR: How would you describe your own dress?
-Which RTW makers or tailors do you favour?
+Which RTW makers and tailors do you favour?

 VR: Who or what inspires you?

 JR: I think my biggest inspiration comes from the daily weather, but also my surroundings in general.
 Often it can be a very little thing like seeing a picture of New York or something.
 On some mornings though, it’s just a matter of throwing some stuff on before leaving for work.

 JR: When talking about style in clothing context, I would say style is timeless, yet modern.
 Some things remain the same despite the latest trends, but as everything, style changes gradually.